erjank/teaching/guide.md

 many people as possible, we must eventually find ways to work with schools as they are.
 Henderson et al's "Facilitating Change in Undergraduate STEM Instructional Practices"
-{{"bib:henderson-facilitating"|cite}} discusses ways to get educational institutions to actually change what they teach.
-Their findings are summarized in the table below, and the approaches they identify
+{{"henderson-facilitating"|cite}} discusses ways to get educational institutions to actually change what they teach.
+The approaches they identify include:
-are:

 *   *Diffusion*: STEM undergraduate instruction will be changed by altering the behavior of a large number of individual